eharris128/obsidian-dream-journal/README.md

 3. Use the emotion wheel to select emotions associated with your dream
 4. Click "Save dream" to record your entry

+## Upcoming features
+- Indicate whether or not there was any dream recall for a night.
+- Add options to collect lucidity data
+- Support exporting dreams bucketed by date range.

 ## Development

 This plugin is built using TypeScript and React.
 To set up the development environment: